episteme

 Zero-trust execution

-The OWASP Agentic AI Top 10 identifies prompt injection, goal hijacking, overreach, and unbounded action as the primary risk classes for autonomous agents.
+The OWASP Top 10 for Agentic Applications (2026) — peer-reviewed by 100+ industry experts — identifies prompt injection, goal hijacking, overreach, memory poisoning, and unbounded action as the primary risk classes for autonomous agents.
 The Knowns / Unknowns / Assumptions / Disconfirmation structure is a structural counter to each:

 Overreach / unbounded actionConstraint regime declared in Frame; reversible-first policy enforced